rohit-uf/tech-docs/auth0/README.md

 - [https://www.clariontech.com/blog/an-effective-social-authentication-solution-with-auth0](https://www.clariontech.com/blog/an-effective-social-authentication-solution-with-auth0)

 - Does not work on native (Android/IOS) platform
-- Third party cookies must be enabled (Will not work on brave, latest version of safari)
+- Third party cookies must be enabled (Will not work on brave, latest version of safari, firefox)
 - both applications must either use embedded login or universal login

 ### Limitations